Curriculum Intent Statement

 Families can see each class’s topics for the year in the ‘Curriculum Overview’ on their class webpage.
 Each topic involves a number of subject areas from the National Curriculum, which link to the topic.
 Each topic also includes a number of ‘experiences’ (including visitors in school, and visits going out of school) which are planned to enrich the curriculum and extend learning.

-Teachers use the National Curriculum, and the LPDS (Lancashire Scheme of Work), to inform their plans for teaching and learning.
+Teachers use the National Curriculum, and and several subject-specific schemes to inform their plans for teaching and learning.
 The DfE’s National Curriculum ‘Framework Document’ for Key Stage 1 and 2 is available online here.

 The Framework details the key skills children learn in each ‘core subject’ (English, maths, science) and each ‘foundation subject’ (art & design; computing; design and technology; languages; geography; history; music; physical education, and religious education).
 Children are also taught PSHE (Personal, Social and Health Education).